The historic St. Anthony Hotel in San Antonio is a fabulous retreat for anyone who love to be pampered and surrounded by glorious Victorian charm.

 Needless to say, the staff is professional, friendly, and helpful.
 I definitely knew I was in the right place when the young lady behind the desk said, "Oh!
 Your shoes are amazing!
 I love them!"

-The bathrooms have black marble floors, large showers, and nice sized bathtubs.
+The bathrooms have black marble floors, large showers, and nice sized bathtubs if you're not a shower person.
 I was glad that I had brought one of my LUSH bath fizzies!

 The hotel was quiet but we checked in on a Sunday night and out on Tuesday afternoon - so it may have been just one of those weekday things.